theseafaringturtle/ssh_geovisualiser/Readme.md

 # SSH GeoVisualiser

-A visualisation of failed SSH password login attempts from all over the world.
+A visualisation of SSH connections

 Built with BabylonJS, React and Python, using ip-api.com for geolocation.